 Assess the hydrological impacts of the project, particularly with regard to the various components of flow that may be impacted by the project.
-The EIS will address: changes to catchment size or characteristics; changes to the direction or quantity of runoff in the local catchment and to accumulated downstream flows; scouring and erosion; and the consequent impacts of any subsidence.
+The EIS will address: changes to catchment size or characteristics, changes to the direction or quantity of runoff in the local catchment and to accumulated downstream flows, scouring and erosion, and the consequent impacts of any subsidence.

 Any consequential impacts of changes to water flow or groundwater recharge on ecosystems and wildlife will be addressed in the ecology section of the EIS.
-When flooding levels will be affected, model the afflux and illustrate the predictions with maps.
+When flooding levels will be affected, model the afflux in accordance with State Planning Policy (SPP) 1/03, Mitigating the Adverse Impacts of Flood, Bushfire and Landslide, and illustrate the predictions with maps.

 Describe the options for supplying water to the project, and assess the consequential impacts in relation to any water resource plan, resource operations plan and wild river declaration that may apply.
-Water allocation and water sources will be established in consultation with DERM.
+Water allocation and water sources will be established in consultation with EHP.
 Where a licence or permit will be required under the Water Act 2000 to take water or interfere with the flow of water, provide sufficient information and assessment for the administering authority to consider the suitability of approving any necessary works under the Water Act 2000.
 Similarly, provide sufficient assessment to consider any approval for waterway barrier works under the Fisheries Act 1994.